ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 Change spoofing to iOS TV (item `4`), then enable `Force original audio language` in the `Video` settings

-## 6 PiP Background playback buttons do not work (pause/headphone buttons do not work)

-This is a bug in unpatched YouTube.
-If the screen is locked then unlocked while a video is playing in the background, the PiP buttons will stop working until the video is closed.
-This bug is not present when patching older versions of YouTube (19.16.39).

 ## 7 Stable volume is not available

 Stable volume is not available when using Spoof video streams.